alvynben/jetson_csi_cam/README.md

-# Nvidia Jetson CSI camera launcher for ROS
+# Nvidia NX CSI camera launcher for ROS

+**IMPORTANT**

+This program was orginally designed by user:peter-moran.
+I've adapted his files for use on a Raspberry Pi V2.1 Camera, and put them here for convenience's sake, and for the benefit of my friends.
+If you have any thanks to give, give it to him at https://github.com/peter-moran/jetson_csi_cam.

 <p align="left"><a href="http://petermoran.org/csi-cameras-on-tx2/"><img src="https://img.shields.io/badge/CSI_Cameras_on_the_TX2_(The_Easy_Way)-Learn_more_at_my_blog-blue.svg?style=social"></a></p>